 -JHUMUNC: Johns Hopkins University Model United Nations Conference [/url]

 : I was the chair of the UNDP (United Nations Development Programme) committee at the Hopkins Model UN conference that hosted 1,600 high school students.
 In my committee, we debated the questions of the economics of poverty and gender equality.
 This is one of my favorite organizations on campus!
-Now I have moved up to a leadership position (director of the Economic and Social Council) and am still enjoying every second of it.
+Now I have moved up to a leadership position (director-general) and am still enjoying every second of it.

 -Research at the Medical School

-: I'm conducting research down at Hopkins Medical School with a group of graduate students in the department of biomedical engineering innovation and design working on technology related to biofilm prevention on aortic dialysis and foley catheters as well.
+: I conducted research down at Hopkins Medical School with a group of graduate students in the department of biomedical engineering innovation and design working on technology related to biofilm prevention on aortic dialysis and foley catheters as well.

 -American Red Cross, Baltimore